Anisotropic capillary hypersurfaces in a wedge: Alexandrov type theorem

 \section{Alexandrov type theorem}

-In this section, we will start by using the results in section \ref{HKineqsec} to prove the Alexandrov theorem for the free boundary case, and then introduce a very useful idea and combine it with the above results to directly obtain the corresponding result in the case of capillary hypersurfaces.
+In this section, we begin by using the results from section \ref{HKineqsec} to establish the Alexandrov theorem for the free boundary case.
+Subsequently, we introduce a valuable idea and combine it with the above results to directly derive the corresponding result for capillary hypersurfaces.

-Firstly, we prove that for the CMC hypersurface, the high-order mean curvature must be positive.
-The following proof also applies to the Capillary case.
+Theorems \ref{capiHKineq} and \ref{capialex} rely on a constant vector \(\bm{k}^F\) satisfying \eqref{condition:kf}.
+Such \(\bm{k}^F\) does not exist in general.
+Before proceeding with the proofs of the Theorem \ref{capialex}, it is essential to discuss the existence of the constant vector \(\bm{k}^F\).